ngladkikh/pkonfig/docs/index.md

 pip install pkonfig[yaml]
 ```

-TOML files handled with help of [Tomli](https://pypi.org/project/tomli/):
+TOML files are handled with the help of [Tomli](https://pypi.org/project/tomli/):

 ```bash
 pip install pkonfig[toml]
 ```

-And if both TOML and YAML is needed:
+And if both TOML and YAML are needed:

 ```bash
 pip install pkonfig[toml,yaml]
 ```

-For production no .env files are needed but proper environment variables should be set.
+For production no .env files are needed, but proper environment variables should be set.
-In case some of required variables missing `ConfigValueNotFoundError` exception raised while `AppConfig`
+In case some of the required variables missing `ConfigValueNotFoundError` exception raised while `AppConfig`
 instantiation.

 ## Quickstart

 The Config class is a Pythonic configuration management helper designed
 to provide a simple way of managing multiple sources of configuration values in your application.
-The most basic usage example when environment variables are used for production
+The most basic usage example is when environment variables are used for the production
 environment and DotEnv files are used for local development.

 Create config module `config.py`: